 - ✓ Some vaccines are not required after transplant if you have been vaccinated before your transplant.
 When sorting out which vaccinations are needed, it is helpful to know which ones you've had Bring your vaccination records with you to Clinic. - ✓ If you have had your spleen removed, check with your doctor about your vaccinations. - ✓ The flu shot is recommended for transplant patients.
 If you receive your transplant during flu season, wait 1 month after your transplant before having the flu shot. - ✓ Wait 3-6 months after your transplant for all other vaccinations. - ✓ All vaccines are covered by OHIP with the exception of SHINGRIX (unless you are between 65 70 and have not received Zostavax) and HPV.
 These may be covered by some private insurance plans. - ✓ Transplant patients should NOT receive live vaccines. - ✓ COVID-19 vaccines are an important defense against COVID infection get the vaccine and boosters as they become available.
 See the FAQ on COVID vaccine.
-Refer to Ontario Health for latest information on vaccines and boosters available.

 Infection Recommended Vaccine Cautions COVID-19 Either Pfizer-BioNTech or Moderna is It is preferred that you not receive acceptable.
 3 doses are considered a primary any other vaccines 2 weeks before or series.
-You should receive booster doses as 2-4 weeks after each dose.
-Your they become available.
-Timing of doses should transplant team may recommend you follow Ontario guidelines. have other vaccines during this time if For patients unable to receive an mRNA it is needed (e.g. travelling to a vaccine, the Novavax Nuvaxovid vaccine may country where other vaccines are be an option. necessary).
+You should receive booster doses as they 2-4 weeks after each dose.
+Your become available.
+Timing of doses should follow transplant team may recommend you Ontario guidelines. have other vaccines during this time if For patients unable to receive an mRNA vaccine, it is needed (e.g. travelling to a the Novavax Nuvaxovid vaccine may be an country where other vaccines are option. necessary).
 Influenza Get the flu shot!
-Do NOT use live inhaled flu vaccine. (the flu) High dose (one-time dose) OR Regular dose (need 2 doses, 1 month apart) Pneumonia Prevnar®20 - single dose.
-This vaccine is not required again if If you were previously vaccinated with either you were vaccinated before Prevnar®13 or Prevnar®23 as your first dose, transplant. you can have Prevnar®20 as your second dose.
+Do NOT use live inhaled flu vaccine. (the flu) High dose (one-time dose) OR Regular dose (need 2 doses, 1 month apart) Pneumonia There are two pneumococcal vaccines This vaccine is not required again if recommended - you should receive both . you were vaccinated before 1.
+Prevnar® 13 (conjugate vaccine) transplant.
+2. pneumovax® 23 These vaccines should be given 8 weeks apart.